toxi-dev/OpenMelita/README.md

 I present OpenMelita, a group of developers making a firmware for your TV Box.

 This Respitory is not fully ready yet.
-We are searching for developers.
+We are searching for more developers.

 Check back Again Soon:)